Urban Ecology: Westringia (Native Rosemary)

 Like most Lamiaceae family members, Westringia flowers release pollen freely and do not rely on buzz pollination.
 If you wish to cater to buzz pollinators like teddy bear bees and blue banded bees, add Dianella .

-There’s little formal documentation on larval hosts within Westringia, though the dense branching and evergreen habit may offer some structural refuge for beneficial insects.
-It’s unlikely to be a primary host for butterfly and moth larvae but may still contribute microhabitat value in diverse plantings.
-Native grasses and other strappy plants are highly beneficial as host plants.
+There’s little formal documentation on Lepidoptera (butterfly & moth) larval hosts within Westringia, though the dense branching and evergreen habit offer structural refuge for beneficial insects.
+It’s unlikely to be a primary host for urban butterfly and moth larvae but still contributes microhabitat value in diverse plantings.
+Native grasses and otherstrappy plants are highly beneficial as host plants.

 Final Thoughts for Specifiers